tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/授权子账号访问 COS_intl_en.md

 <span id="Sample policies"></span>
 ## Sample Policies
 The following typical sample policies are provided herein.
 When configuring a policy, you can refer to the following code, copy and paste it into the **Policy Content** box, and modify it as needed.
-For more policy syntax for other common COS scenarios, see [Access Policy Language Overview](https://intl.cloud.tencent.com/document/product/436/18023) or the business use cases parts of the [CAM Documentation](https://www.tencentcloud.com/document/product/598).
+For more policy syntax for other common COS scenarios, see [Overview](https://intl.cloud.tencent.com/document/product/436/18023) or the business use cases parts of [Cloud Access Management](https://www.tencentcloud.com/document/product/598).

 ### Sample 1.
 Granting the sub-account full read/write permissions for COS access